BioPhoton/ngRe/AvoidReactiveProgramming.md

 3. ngOnInit
 4. ngAfterContentInit
 5. ngAfterContentChecked
-6. subscription over `async` pipe in template
+6. subscription over `async` pipe in the template
 7. ngAfterViewInit
 8. ngAfterViewChecked
 9. ngOnDestroy

-If we take another look to the above code examples we realize that we put our subscription in the constructor to avoid reactive programming.
+If we take another look at the above code examples we realize that we put our subscription in the constructor to avoid reactive programming.
 And we put the subscription in the template when we leveraged reactive programming.

 This is the critical thing, the **subscription**.
 The subscription is the place where values "dripping" out of the observable.
-It's the moment we start to mutate a components properties in an imperative way.
+It's the moment we start to mutate the properties of a component in an imperative way.

 **In RxJS `.subscribe()` is where reactive programming ends.**